Frequently Asked Questions

 If you are sick, you can use virtual care options to seek medical treatment without exposing others to illness.

-There is still much to learn about how this novel coronavirus is spread.
-It is thought to spread between people who are in close contact (within about 6 feet), and through respiratory droplets produced when an infected coughs or sneezes.
+COVID-19 is a respiratory illness that can spread from person to person.
+The virus is thought to spread mainly between people who are in close contact with one another (within about 6 feet) through respiratory droplets produced when an infected person coughs or sneezes.

-The symptoms of COVID-19 are fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting and diarrhea.
+The symptoms of COVID-19 are fever, cough, shortness of breath, chills, repeated shaking with chills, muscle pain, headache, sore throat and new lost of taste or smell.
 It is important to remember that these symptoms are common in many illnesses.

 Isolation and quarantine are both used to protect the public by preventing exposure to people who are sick or who may be sick.